How to Use Nslookup Command in Windows

 Returning you back to the base command prompt.

-If you want a complete list of all nslookup commands, switches, and paramaters you can enter:
+If you want a complete list of all nslookup commands, switches, and parameters you can enter:

 nslookup ?